Welcome to DiTerry.com

 Her current work starts with walking and memorising being in wild places and the experiences of being in the outdoors.
 She captures these places on site observing and drawing.
 Working quickly means that these sketches have an immediacy which she carries on into the studio.

 She paints primarily in oil, but combine this with a variety of other media such as heavy gesso, mediums, inks and sometimes collage elements.
 She enjoys the process of developing areas as they emerge, rubbing back and building up, scratching into the surface and working with tools beyond the brushes, from palette knives and sponges to drawing implements, creating diversity in my mark-making.
-These techniques have also been developed into etching.
+These techniques have also been developed into etching and most recently into collography.
+This technique of building the printing plate from found materials lends itself perfectly to her style combining the materiality of the immediate surroundings with the application of printing inks.
+These are essentially monoprints and unique.

 Her work is in both private and public collections in the UK and USA.
 She has exhibited in London, Manchester and Scotland